 The examination measures both ability and achievement.
 Achievement is measured in the areas of reading, mathematics, and language.
 The tests have been developed by classroom teachers.
 Each year’s test questions are kept by each student.

 Consequently, the test questions are new each year.

-4 How does an 8th-grade student register to sit for the examination?
+4. How does an 8th-grade student register to take the examination?

 Both written requests and telephone inquiries for further information should be directed to: